Coping with changes after brain tumour treatment

 You are likely to feel tired for some time after treatment.
 This usually slowly gets better.

 Sometimes people have ongoing problems with tiredness.
 This can make it difficult to do even simple everyday tasks.
-It may also affect how you feel physically and emotionally
+It may also affect how you feel physically and emotionally.

 Always tell your healthcare team if tiredness is making things difficult.
 There are ways you can manage it.
-We have more in our information about coping with tiredness.
+They may also do some tests to check if there are any other causes of your tiredness that can be managed.

-Changes to thinking mood motivation or personality
+Changes to thinking, mood, motivation or personality

 Changes to thinking or behaviour do not affect everyone.
 If you do have this type of change, it may get better over time.
+Sometimes changes are permanent.
+Your doctor will explain more about your situation.

 Some people find it hard to think clearly, concentrate or remember things.
 Others may react or behave in a way that can seem out of character.
-With any of these changes it can help to follow a daily routine and try to get enough sleep.

 Some people find they have difficulty getting started on any activity (feeling motivated).
 Although this type of change is not always so obvious, it can have a big effect.
 You may find it hard to organise your day, get things done or arrange activities like meeting friends or exercising.
+It can help to follow a daily routine and try to get enough sleep.

-• use pill boxes to organise your medication
+• pill boxes to organise your medication

 Always tell your healthcare team if you notice changes to your thinking, mood or personality.
 They can talk to you about things that may help.
 They may arrange for you to see an occupational therapist, neuropsychologist or psychiatrist.
 They can help you find ways of improving or coping with changes.